-Intellectual Property Litigation and Infringement Claims.
+INTELLECTUAL PROPERTY LITIGATION AND INFRINGEMENT CLAIMS.
 A successful claim of patent or other intellectual property infringement and damages against us could affect business, financial condition, and/or results of operations.
 If a person or company claims that our products infringed their intellectual property rights, any resulting litigation could be costly, time consuming, and would divert the attention of management and key personnel from other business issues.
-The complexity of the technology involved in our business and the uncertainty of intellectual property litigation significantly increases these risks and makes such risk part of our on-going business.
+The complexity of the technology involved in our business and the uncertainty of intellectual property litigation significantly increases these risks and makes such risk part of our ongoing business.
 To that end, we periodically obtain intellectual property rights, in the ordinary course of business, to strengthen our intellectual property portfolio and minimize potential risks of infringement.
 The increasing tendency of patents granted to others on combinations of known technology is a potential threat to our Company.
 Any of these adverse consequences could potentially have an effect on our business, financial condition and/or results of operations.

-Credit Risk.
+CREDIT RISK.
 Certain automakers and Tier 1 customers from time to time may consider the sale of certain business segments or bankruptcy as a result of financial stress.
 Should one or more of our larger customers (including sales through their Tier 1 suppliers) declare bankruptcy or sell their business, it could adversely affect the collection of receivables, our business, financial condition, and/or results of operations.
 The current economic environment continues to cause increased financial pressures and production stresses on our customers, which could impact the timeliness of customer payments and ultimately the collectability of receivables.

 Our allowance for doubtful accounts primarily relates to financially distressed automotive mirror and electronics customers.
 We continue to work with these financially distressed customers in collecting past due balances.
-Refer to Note 1 of the Consolidated Financial Statements for additional details regarding our allowance for doubtful accounts.
+Refer to Note 1 of the Consolidated Financial Statements.

-Business Disruptions.
-Manufacturing of our proprietary products employing electro-optic technology is performed at our manufacturing facilities in Zeeland and Holland, Michigan.
-One of our manufacturing facilities is located in Holland, Michigan, which is approximately three miles from our other manufacturing facilities in Zeeland, Michigan.
+BUSINESS DISRUPTIONS.
+Manufacturing of our proprietary products employing electro-optic technology is performed primarily at our manufacturing facilities in Zeeland and Holland, Michigan.
+One of our manufacturing facilities is located in Holland, Michigan, which is approximately three miles from our other primary manufacturing facilities in Zeeland, Michigan.
 Should a catastrophic event occur, our ability to manufacture product, complete existing orders and provide other services could be severely impacted for an undetermined period of time.
 We have purchased business interruption insurance to address some of these risks.
 Our inability to conduct normal business operations for a period of time may have an adverse impact on our business, financial condition, and/or results of operations.

-IT Infrastructure and Cybersecurity.
+IT INFRASTRUCTURE AND CYBERSECURITY.
 A failure of our information technology ("IT") infrastructure could adversely impact our business, financial condition, and/or results of operations.
 We rely upon the capacity, reliability and security of our information technology infrastructure and our ability to expand and continually update this infrastructure in response to the changing needs of our business.
-For example, we have implemented enterprise resource planning and other IT systems in certain aspects of our businesses over a period of several years and continue to update and further implement new systems going forward.
-These systems may not perform as expected.
+For example, we have implemented enterprise resource planning and other IT systems in certain aspects of our business over a period of several years and continue to update and further implement new systems going forward.
+Like many systems, these systems may not always perform as expected.
 We also face the challenge of supporting our older systems and implementing necessary upgrades.
 If we experience a problem with the functioning of an important IT system or a security breach of our IT systems, the resulting disruptions could have an adverse effect on our business, financial condition, and/or results of operations.